J-1 Visa Compliance Investigator Jobs

 Who actually sponsors a J-1 visa for a Compliance Investigator position?

 The visa sponsor is a U.S. Department of State-designated organization, not the hiring employer.
 Organizations like Cultural Vistas or IIE issue the DS-2019 form and are responsible for monitoring your program compliance.
 The employer where you work is called the host organization.
-Your host agrees to the training plan and provides supervision, but they do not hold the sponsorship role that an employer holds under H-1B or E-3.
+Your host agrees to the training plan and provides supervision, but they do not hold the sponsorship role that an employer holds under H-1B visa or E-3 visa.

 How do I find U.S. employers open to hosting J-1 Compliance Investigators?